globulus/simi/README.md

 Files specified for external import are assumed to be Šimi files (.simi), so you needn't specify the extension.
 If the full path to the file isn't provided, it's assumed to live in the same directory as the file it's being imported to.

 After all the files have been lexed and all the imports resolved, the entire imported codebase will be compiled as a single file.

+The *Core* file and its native companion are implicity imported into every Šimi code file, so they don't have to be specified manually.

 Native dependencies are imported with *import native* - check out the TODO LINK native API guide for that.